jeromecoupe/webstoemp/_posts/2015-07-15-craft-multilingual-websites-tips.md

 This simple language switcher does not take categories into account.
 If on a blog list page with a category selected, the user would be redirected to that blog list page without any selected categories upon switching language.

-To me, that is an acceptable trade-off I'll happily make to keep my template logic simple.
+That is an acceptable trade-off I'll happily make to keep my template logic simple.
 I also feel it is a good way to take care of cases where categories might not be available in all languages, for example if no entry is attached to a category in a specific locale.

 These are the simple tools I have used to build a few multilingual websites.
 I cannot say enough how much Craft and Twig have made my life easier on those projects.